 1. It is multi-scale:

-The GED will feature data at 4 different geographical scales:
+The GED features data at 4 different geographical scales:

 - At the local level, the GED divides the globe in a grid, with blocks of roughly 1x1km.
-The database will contain aggregated statistical information about each grid cell, in terms of the buildings, building distribution.
+The database contains aggregated statistical information about each grid cell, in terms of the buildings, building distribution.